seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-11-1-The Inevitability of Idols and Religion.md

 3. Those who ‘embody’ belief and are 'initiated' ie 'believers'
 4. Those who are yet to be 'initiated' into the belief ie 'the catechumens'
 5. Those who are still ‘in the darkness’ and are not initiated ie 'unbelievers'
-# Common forms of worship in Modernity
+# Forms of Modern Worship

 ### 1. Worship of the Self
 Of the three this is probably the most obviously seen one.
 People subject to this include those on social media who want to become 'influencers' or people whose career depends on their image.
 Their entire lives revolves around crafting an image of themselves to project into the world.
 The only value that they can extract from life is from the amount of followers or likes they can procure.
 This can be caused from narcissism, vanity, or love of fame (or a mix of all three).

 Another form of this can be exemplified in the hedonistic lifestyle as well that revolves around sensual pleasures.
 The sort of life that Dan Bilzerian or Paris Hilton leads comes to mind.
 The highest value is the self, or whatever pleasure one can provide to the self.
 For men it can resemble a teenage boy's wet dream of sleeping with countless amounts of woman, and playing video games day and night with no homework or responsibilities.
-For woman the perfect life may resemble being the most famous and beautiful woman in the world, to be coveted by both men and women alike.
+For woman the perfect life may involve being the most famous and beautiful woman in the world, to be coveted by both men and women alike.

 But even if the clear narcissistic manifestations of self-worship is ignored, it can be embodied in more subtle ways.
 Such worship of the self can described simply as removing "God" from the highest and supplanting God with the self as seen in **Figure 8**.
 This is the meaning of the 3rd chapter of Genesis in which Adam and Eve ate from the knowledge of good and evil and became like God knowing good and evil: that the Adam and Eve forgot their place in the celestial hierarchy and in doing so severed themselves from God.
-No longer occupying the middle space between heaven and earth, man answers not to God but only to himself, and no longer the mediator between those two space he is an autocrat over himself and all of the world.
+No longer occupying the middle space between heaven and earth, man answers not to God but only to himself, and no longer the mediator between those two spaces he is an autocrat over himself and all of the world.

 <figure>
 	<img src="/images/TraditionalvsModern.png">